 Game Balance is a crucial component of game design and development.
 The crux of balancing a game is not to allow domination of a particular game character or strategy throughout the entire scope of a game.
 This entails a framework or gaming environment which adds complexity to continue providing the player with an active and engaging gaming experience.
 There is no practical application of what is known as a perfectly balanced game design where there is no clear dominance of one character or plot over another.
 In reality, there is a subtle amount of imbalance that is always naturally incorporated in the system.
 Whether it is a single player game or a game comprising two or more players, game balance comes in as a deliberate method to add challenges to add to game complexity.

 There are several game developers and designers in the market creating unlimited numbers of games.
-Most of these games heavily attach themselves with the aesthetics of it such as the audio-visual experience the game provides.
+Most of these games heavily attach themselves to the aesthetics of it such as the audio-visual experience the game provides.
 While such games grab a huge player base, most often they do not make it to the top.
 Game balancing is a critical component of the game development process along with gamification which lends the final finishing touches to your game.
 While the marketplace is flooded with game developers, it is critical to find a game developer who knows about the concepts of game balancing.
-Juego Studios provides a one stop solution for any game development needs.
+Juego Studios provides a one stop solution for any game development services.
 Not only does Juego have an expert team of game designers and developers who come with a whole suite of technological skill sets, they also have the necessary knowledge to make your game a success.

 When considering game balancing, one typically approaches it from three broad perspectives as discussed below.